Ryann Richardson

-Ryann Richardson is an American political activist, tech entrepreneur, and the 50th Anniversary Miss Black America.
+Ryann Richardson is an American political activist, tech entrepreneur and beauty pageant titleholder who is the 50th Anniversary Miss Black America 2018.
 She spent 10 years in the tech industry, and held leadership roles at Uber and Victor.
 She co-founded ExecThread, a networking platform for executives, and founded Ellington Lafayette Co., a tech incubator with a focus on supporting "women, people of color, and other marginalized communities."

 Early life and politics

 Richardson was interested in politics from a young age, describing herself as "a weird nine-year-old watching impeachment proceedings on TV."
 However, she says it wasn't until college that she really began to experience and understand how systemic inequality affects women of color.
 She worked in the tech industry as a marketer for 10 years and was the youngest honoree on Savoy Magazine's list of Most Influential Black Executives in Corporate America.

 She actively supported Pete Buttigieg in the 2020 Democratic Party presidential primaries and was a national surrogate for his campaign, speaking on his policy as it related to the lives of people of color.